General Terms & Conditions of the Australian College of Midwives

 ACM may amend these terms and conditions at any time.

-Terms and conditions for the supply of goods and services (including conferences and events)
+Terms and conditions for the supply of goods and services (including conferences and educational events)

 Warranty against defects

 ACM’s goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 Consumers are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 Consumers are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.

 Cancellations of goods or service by ACM